Pokerole-Software-Development/Pokerole-Obsidian-SRD/SRD/SRD-Pokedex/SRD-Raboot.md

 ---
 Ability1: Blaze
 Ability2: ''
+Baby: 'No'
+BookImageName: HOME814.png
+BookShinyImageName: HOME814_s.png
 BoxSprite: SRD-BoxSprite-raboot.png
+DexCategory: Rabbit Pokemon
+DexDescription: This Pokemon loves to kick and trains each day to get better at it.
+  Its fur is now very thick, some debate it is to protect it from the cold weather others say it is to produce hotter flames.
 EventAbilities: ''
 GenderType: ''
 HasForm: 'No'
+Height:
+  Deimeters: 6
+  Feet: 2.0
+  Meters: 0.6
 HiddenAbility: Libero
 HomeSprite: SRD-HomeSprite-raboot.png
 Learnset: '[[SRD-Raboot-Learnset]]'
 Legendary: 'No'
 Name: Raboot
 Number: 814
+PrimaryEggGroup: Field
+SecondaryEggGroup: Human-Like
 Sprite: raboot.png
 Type1: Fire
 Type2: ''
+Weight:
+  Hectograms: 90
+  Kilograms: 9.0
+  Pounds: 19.8
 ---

 #PokeroleSRD/Pokedex